urweb/urweb/README.md

 # Simple Installation

-The normal UNIX-style build and installation procedure works (where the `make` program needs to be GNU Make).
+The normal UNIX-style build and installation procedure works (where the `make` program needs to be GNU Make, and where `./autogen.sh` must be run first only if starting from a Git checkout rather than a release tarball).

 ```sh
 ./configure